-Of the 4,107 scientific procedures carried out on dogs in the UK in 2014, just over 70% were carried out for regulatory tests in the development of medicinal products for human use.
+Over 66% of the 4,340 procedures involving dogs in 2019 were carried out for regulatory tests in the development of medicinal products for human use.

 The Kennel Club's view

 We are strongly opposed to the use of dogs in chemical toxicology and drug safety evaluation conducted primarily for the benefit of humans.
-Whilst we acknowledge that testing may currently be required by national and international legislation, we believe animal testing should be kept to an absolute minimum and be used only when alternative testing is not possible.
+While we acknowledge that testing may currently be required by national and international legislation, we believe that animal testing should always be kept to an absolute minimum and only used when alternative testing is not possible.
 It is also essential that the highest standards of animal welfare are adhered to in all animal testing facilities and associated breeding establishments.Where animals continue to be used in experiments, we strongly support the 3Rs as guiding principles which underpin the human use of animals in scientific research.
 The 3Rs are:

-We believe the number of live experiments could be reduced and the welfare of laboratory dogs improved by:
+We believe that the number of live experiments should be reduced and the welfare of laboratory dogs improved.
+This could be achieved through:

-- a requirement for establishments, including breeding facilities, to have a policy to rehome dogs whenever possible and for accurate statistics on rehoming of laboratory animals to be published annually
+- requiring establishments, including breeding facilities, to rehome dogs wherever possible and to publish accurate statistics regarding the rehoming of laboratory animals on an annual basis

-- the Government working with the scientific sector and funding bodies to improve the reporting of animal testing.
-Requiring the publication of all results from animal experiments (both positive and negative) to avoid unnecessary duplication, with allowances for the protection of genuinely commercially sensitive information
+- requiring all results from animal experiments – both positive and negative – to be published to avoid unnecessary duplication, with allowances for the protection of genuinely commercially sensitive information

-- reviewing the welfare of dogs in laboratories including breeding, transportation, housing, nutrition, health, handling and euthanasia, to ensure that all efforts to reduce suffering are being implemented
+- reviewing the welfare of dogs in laboratories, including breeding, transportation, housing, nutrition, health, handling and euthanasia, to ensure that all efforts to reduce suffering are being implemented and followed

 - increasing funding to develop alternatives to animal testing